bobbyiliev/introduction-to-bash-scripting/content/010-bash-conditionals.md

 # Bash Conditionals

-In the last section we covered some of the most popular conditional expressions, we can now use them with standard conditional statements like `if` and `if-else` statements.
+In the last section, we covered some of the most popular conditional expressions.
+We can now use them with standard conditional statements like `if`, `if-else` and `switch case` statements.

+## If statement

-The format of an `if` statement in bash is as follows:
+The format of an `if` statement in Bash is as follows:

 ```bash
 if [[ some_test ]]